So, what are the differences between HSAs and FSAs?

 An HRA is an account designed to pay for medical expenses you incur that your standard health insurance plan does not cover.
 An annual allowance on spending from the account is established by your employer, which is then used to reimburse you for eligible out-of-pocket medical expenses, after they happen.

-Employers also often define what you can use your HRA on, so you may be limited to more common costs like copays and coinsurance, or you may have an HRA that's wide-open to all eligible medical expenses including over-the-counter medications (or OTCs as we call them).
+Employers also often define what you can use your HRA on, so you may be limited to more common costs like copays and coinsurance, or you may have an HRA that's wide-open to all eligible medical expenses including over-the-counter medications.

 How do HRAs work, exactly?